tianbingsz/WALL-E/README.md

 * Contributors: Tianbing Xu (Baidu Research, CA), Andrew Zhang (Stanford University), Liang Zhao (Baidu Research, CA), Lenjoy (Houzz), Shunan Zhang(Apple).
 * An Efficient, Fast, yet Simple Reinforcement Learning Research Framework codebase with potential applications in Robotics and beyond.

+## Motivations:
+This is a long term Reinfocement Learning project focusing on developping an efficient yet simple RL framework to support the ongoing RL research related to systems, methodologies and so on.
+The first completed milestone is to speedup RL with multi-process architecture support.
+In RL, the time to collect expereince by running policy on the environment MDP is a bottleneck, it takes much more time compared to the computaions of policy learning on GPU.
+With the multi-process support, we are able to collect experience parallelly and thus to reduce the data collection time nearly linearly.

 ## Dependencies

 * Python 3.6